Make Your Soloing, Comping and Chord Melody Take Off with Private Lessons

 You travel each day for work, school, and numerous errands...relax and enjoy the peace of your own home with webcam lessons

-Replay your Lessons at Your Convenience and Receive Written Feedback
+Re-Learn From Your Past Lessons at Your Convenience with Thorough Written Feedback

 Consistent practice is important to any guitar player’s growth, and with the ability to re-watch lessons online, practice is that much easier.
 Additionally, you will be given a link to a shared Dropbox folder where you can review your lesson notes.